fatdogsp/fatdogsp.github.io/_posts/assetstore/2020-03-10-Fast-Volumetric-Lighting.md

 4. Adjust **BGVolumetricLighting's Quality Parameters** for global lighting quality.

-5. When light is in your camera's view, volumetric lighting will occur.
+5. When the light source is in your camera's view, volumetric lighting will occur.

 ## About performance